SuperOfficeDocs/superoffice-docs/docs/search/expand-quick-search.md

 **"**if(s.find("**sport:**") >=0) {"

-The bold text defines the search keyword, and can be replaced by anything as long as it doesn't interfere with any of the other search keywords, but alone this doesn't really define what you will be searching for, other than implying it.
+The bold text defines the search keyword and can be replaced by anything as long as it doesn't interfere with any of the other search keywords, but alone this doesn't define what you will be searching for, other than implying it.

-"setVariable("url",getProgram(1) + "**&action=searchTable&ok=1&table=person&field.0=person.x\_sport&value.0=**" + q);"
+"setVariable("url",getProgram(1) + "**&action=searchTable&ok=1&table=person&field.0=person.x_sport&value.0=**" + q);"

 The bold text, together with `getProgram(1)` defines what you will be searching for.
 The q at the end represents the text after your colon, as in what you were searching for.
 As long as the search is done within Customer Service, there's no need to remove or change the `getProgram(1)` part.